 With an iPhone in your pocket, you already have a very powerful tool for taking stunning photos.
 Hardware and software are all there, especially with the newer phone models — all you now need is a little know-how to make those landscapes and portraits truly pop.

 More and more photographers, both professionals and amateurs alike, decided to replace their digital cameras with a nifty and lightweight iPhone camera that also doubles as a phone (believe it or not).
+In fact, phones nowadays often serve as mini-computers, with emailing apps, budget and management systems, and even as a form of endless entertainment, with various online game apps and gambling sites that have offers such as Marathonbet promo code.
 That said, iPhone cameras have some limitations, but with the following tips and tricks, you will be able to find workarounds and make the photographs look professional.

 Turn on the Grid Overlay

 One of the most easily forgotten features that your iPhone camera has is the Grid Overlay.
 This tool will aid you in following “The rule of thirds”, as well as finding the leading lines which will help you find interesting compositions for your photographs.
 It is easy to put the subject in the center of the picture, but changing that composition a bit can make some interesting photos.

 Backdrops can have a huge effect on the story you are trying to tell using photography.
 Try to find interesting backgrounds that compliment your subjects like natural scenes or urban graffiti-covered walls.